hot-meal/coding-guide/README.md

 ### Declaration order

-Property declarations should be grouped together using the following order:
+Property declarations should be grouped together with the this order:

 1. Positioning
 2. Box model